-During scanning, the anode of the X-ray tube is constantly spinning.
-If the bearings inside the tube housing are wearing out they’ll become noisy and the user will hear a “humming” sound.
+During a scan, the anode of the tube is constantly spinning.
+If the bearings inside the tube housing are wearing out they’ll become noisy and the user will hear a continuous “humming” sound.

 Arcing That Interrupts Scanning

 A certain small amount of electrical arcing in the tube is actually tolerated by your CT scanner.
 If the arcing is getting out of control, however, it may interrupt you mid-scan.
 Be on the lookout for arc-related error messages in your log.
-This could be a precursor to more frequent interruptions.
+They're relatively easy to clear and won't put your system hard down (at first), but they could be a precursor to more frequent interruptions.

 Immediate Shutdown With Arc Error

-The immediacy of this error lets you know that the arcing is happening consistently.
+The immediacy of this error lets you know that arcing is happening consistently in your tube.
 This is more likely to happen with a cold tube that has not been run through its warm-up sequence, so be sure to allow time for warm-up at the beginning of each scanning schedule.